schilkp/Tonbandgeraet/docs/doc/porting_critical_sections.md

 in this case, disable interrupts and prevent any mechanism for context switching.
 This is best done by using the critical section API provided by the RTOS.
 Note that these APIs may have calling semantics that differ from how Tonbandgerät's critical sections work.
-For example, FreeRTOS provides seperate APIs for critical sections within and outside interrupts, and can only be used if the port supports detecting if execution is currently inside an interrupt.
+For example, FreeRTOS provides separate APIs for critical sections within and outside interrupts, and can only be used if the port supports detecting if execution is currently inside an interrupt.
 Using the FreeRTOS ARM Cortex M4 port, this may be done as follows: